Geology of Croatia

-The geology of Croatia has some Precambrian rocks mostly covered by younger sedimentary rocks and deformed or superimposed by tectonic activity.

-The country is split into two main onshore provinces, a smaller part of the Pannonian Basin and the larger Dinarides.
-These areas are very different.

-The carbonate platform karst landscape of Croatia helped to create the weathering conditions to form bauxite, gypsum, clay, spilite, and limestone.
+The geology of Croatia is predominately composed of rock formations from the Precambrian period.
+Much of this land is covered by younger sedimentary rocks and deformed or superimposed by tectonic activity.
+The country is split into two main onshore provinces: a smaller part of the Pannonian Basin and the larger Dinaric Alps.
+The carbonate platform karst landscape helped create the weathering conditions that form bauxite, gypsum, clay, spilite, and limestone.